nicholas-wan/web-project-zera-medicine/Readme.md

 # Zera - Introduction
-The birth of our project arises from the need to reduce the number of unnecessary visits to Doctors in Singapore.
+Our project aims to to reduce the number of unnecessary visits to Doctors in Singapore.
 An estimated ratio of Patients to Doctors in Singapore is 400:1, and we would like to ease this burden on Doctors, as well as provide Patients with the necessary medical knowledge to make informed decisions of choosing their medication.

-Our aim is to provide more information about Off-The-Counter (Non-prescription) drugs, in order to save the time and costs of consulting a Doctor.
+We aim to provide more information about Off-The-Counter (Non-prescription) drugs, in order to save the time and costs of consulting a Doctor.

 ## Getting Started